BotPlayers/BotPlayers/README.md

 agent = Agent(
     name='Bot',
     prompt="You are a helpful bot.
 You can use functions to accomplish tasks.",

-    # tell agents what object they can interact with (this can be a list of functions or InteractiveSpace objects)
+    # Tell agents what objects they can interact with.
+    # This can be a list of either functions that are decorated by
+    # `agent_callable` or InteractiveSpace objects that have
+    # `agent_callable` member functions.
     interactive_objects=[calculator],

     function_call_repeats=15,
     ignore_none_function_messages=False)
 ```